c6o/docs/content/tutorials/desktop-app.md

 [prerequisites](_fragments/prerequisites.md ':include')

-If you are missing any of these, you can [learn about getting a Kubernetes cluster](guides/kubernetes-quickstart), clone the [Sample Kubernetes Project](https://github.com/c6o/sample-project) on GitHub, and follow this guide for [installing the CodeZero CLI](/guides/installing).
+If you are missing any of these, you can [learn about getting a Kubernetes cluster](guides/kubernetes-quickstart), clone the [Sample Kubernetes Project](https://github.com/c6o/sample-project) on GitHub, and follow this guide for [installing the CodeZero CLI and Deskop app](/guides/installing).

 For this tutorial you will also need to be using MacOS or Linux, and have NodeJS 16+.